Language: EN

 curso-programacion-hash

-The “trick” of a hash function is that it is designed to provide unique and evenly distributed results for each element.
-It seems very complicated, but a simple example of a hash function could simply be to calculate the modulo of the element value (in binary) with respect to the size of the HASH SET.
+The “grace” of a Hash function is that it is designed to provide unique and uniformly distributed results for each element.
+It seems very complicated, but a simple example of a hash function could be just calculating the modulo of the element’s value (in binary) with respect to the size of the HASH SET.

 When an element is added to the HASH SET, the hash function is applied to the object to determine its storage index.
-In that position, the element is saved in the position given by its hash function.
+At that position, the element is stored in the position given by its hash function.

 curso-programacion-hashset

-Now, if we have to check if our HASH SET contains an element, it simply calculates the hash function of the element and checks if the position is occupied or not.
-If it is occupied, it already contains it, and if it is empty, it does not.
+Now, if we need to check if our HASH SET contains an element, we simply calculate the hash function of the element and check if the position is occupied or not.
+If it is occupied, it means it already contains it, and if it is empty, it means it does not.

-If by adding elements our HASH SET becomes full, as it is a dynamic array, it expands dynamically transparently for the user.
-In addition, the hash function is changed for the new size, and the hashes of the stored elements must be recalculated.
+If adding elements fills up the HASH SET, since it is a dynamic array, it expands dynamically in a way transparent to the user.
+Additionally, the hash function is changed for the new size, and all hashes of the stored elements must be recalculated.

-This is also the reason why a HashSet is unordered.
-The elements are internally saved “where they belong”, which has nothing to do with the order in which we introduced them.
+This is also the reason why a HashSet has no order.
+The elements are stored internally “where they belong,” which has nothing to do with the order in which we introduced them.

-The hash function ensures that the elements are stored and searched for efficiently, as the search is performed directly in the position calculated by the hash function, without the need to go through all the elements.
+The hash function ensures that elements are stored and searched for efficiently, as the search is performed directly at the position calculated by the hash function, without needing to traverse all elements.

 Efficiency

-For a HASH SET, which is a collection in which the elements are not ordered and does not allow duplicates, the table would look like this:
+For a HASH SET, which is a collection where the elements are unordered and do not allow duplicates, the table would look like this:

 OperationDictionary